 The class was run in Spanish but Leidi spoke very clearly & slowly so we understood most of what she was saying, even though our Spanish is quite basic.

-We were offered an interpreter but we felt quite comfortable taking it in Spanish & going for the full immersion!
+We were offered an interpreter but we felt quite comfortable taking it in Spanish & going for the full immersion – we do want to take an international cooking vacation one day so it was good experience!

 Now, it was time to put on our awesome El Frijol Feliz aprons & get cooking pronto!